Iowa Online Sports Betting 2021Commercial Content | 21+ | T&Cs Apply

 Iowa was the first state in the Midwest portion of the US to launch sports betting, and it started a trend that has yet to slow down.

-- Get A $500 Risk Free BetIf you lose your first bet, earn a Free Bet in equal value up to $500 A Free Bet must be used by the Participant within seven (7) calendar days from the date it is awarded or that Free Bet will expire.
+Get A $500 Risk Free BetIf you lose your first bet, earn a Free Bet in equal value up to $500 A Free Bet must be used by the Participant within seven (7) calendar days from the date it is awarded or that Free Bet will expire.
 Free Bet redemption is subject to William Hill House Rules and governed by William Hill General Terms of Service.
-Full T&Cs
+Visit site

 However, even though the Hawkeye State was the first to launch, Iowa sports betting has not grown as quickly as expected.